erics273/bootstrap_4_guide/README.md

 ```

-**This would produce a buttons that appear like the following**
+**This would produce buttons that appear like the following**

 ![bs_buttons](bs_buttons.png)

 ----

 ### The `Navbar` Component
-The Boostrap Navbar component is responsive header that includes support for branding, navigation, and more.
+The Bootstrap Navbar component is a responsive header that includes support for branding, navigation, and more.

 **The Basics of a Bootstrap Navbar**

-- Navbars require a parent element, usually a `<nav>` element is used for accessiblilty purposes and the `navbar` class is applied.
+- Navbars require a parent element, usually a `<nav>` element is used for accessibility purposes and the `navbar` class is applied.
 - The `.navbar-expand{-sm|-md|-lg|-xl}` classes can applied to the `<nav>` element as well to help with responsive collapsing.
 - The [spacing](https://getbootstrap.com/docs/4.6/utilities/spacing/) and [flex](https://getbootstrap.com/docs/4.6/utilities/flex/) utility classes can be used for controlling spacing and alignment within navbars.

 **Content Supported Within a Navbar**

-- `navbar-brand` - can be applied to a element within the Navbar for your company name, product name, or even a logo.
+- `navbar-brand` - can be applied to an element within the Navbar for your company name, product name, or even a logo.
 - `navbar-nav`- can be applied to a list element within the Navbar to get navigation links inside your header (including support for dropdowns).
-- `navbar-toggler` -  can be applied to a element within the Navbar for use with Boostrap's collapse plugin and other navigation toggling behaviors.
+- `navbar-toggler` -  can be applied to an element within the Navbar for use with Bootstrap's collapse plugin and other navigation toggling behaviors.
-- `form-inline` -  can be applied to a `<form>` element within the Navbar for to include a properly formatted form within the Navbar.
+- `form-inline` -  can be applied to a `<form>` element within the Navbar to include a properly formatted form within the Navbar.
-- `navbar-text` -  can be applied to a element within the Navbar for adding vertically centered text.
+- `navbar-text` -  can be applied to an element within the Navbar for adding vertically centered text.
 - `collapse` and `navbar-collapse` - Can be wrapped around the `navbar-nav` element for grouping and hiding the navbar contents based on the breakpoint applied to the `<nav>` element with one of the `.navbar-expand{-sm|-md|-lg|-xl}` classes applied.

 **A simple Navbar example**